-- Public employees in the classified civil service and not covered by a union agreement
+- Classified civil service covered by a union agreement (most protections)

-- Public employees in the classified civil service covered by a union agreement
+- Classified civil service not covered by a union agreement

 - Officers elected by popular vote

 - Heads of principal departments, boards and commissions appointed by the governor or a mayor

 - Chiefs of police

 Classification is not always clear.
 Your employer may list you as unclassified when your position qualifies in every way as classified, according to the types of duties you perform.

 If you are having issues with your employment and are listed as unclassified because of 124.11(A)(9), contact us at Mowery Youell & Galeano, Ltd. You may have more rights under Ohio law than your employer has told you.

 Rights Of Classified Employees